WWP (EP)

-WWP, marketed as We Wanna Party, is the second extended play (EP) by South African singer Tyla, released on 25 July 2025, through FAX and Epic Records.
-The EP is primarily an amapiano record, with elements of pop and R&B, and serves as a bridge to Tyla's forthcoming album.
-For the project, Tyla led the songwriting, exploring themes of celebration and love, while production was handled by longtime collaborator Sammy Soso, joined by Ari PenSmith, Believve, Mocha Bands, and Sir Nolan, among others.
+WWP is the second extended play (EP) by South African singer Tyla.
+It was released on 25 July 2025, through FAX and Epic Records.
+The EP is primarily an amapiano record, with elements of pop and R&B in its production.
+Exploring themes of celebration and love, Tyla co-wrote each song on the EP while production was handled by collaborators including Sammy Soso, Ari PenSmith, Believve, Mocha Bands, and Sir Nolan.

-The EP was preceded by the release of three singles: the lead single "Bliss" was released on 9 May 2025, followed by the second single "Is It" on 11 July, with the latter becoming Tyla's third top ten song in her native South Africa, and fifth number one on the UK Afrobeats Singles Chart.
-The third single, "Dynamite" featuring Nigerian singer Wizkid, was released on 24 July 2025, and reached number 13 in Nigeria, while becoming the EP's second number one on the UK Afrobeats Singles Chart.
+WWP was preceded by the release of three singles: the lead single "Bliss" was released on 9 May 2025, followed by the second single "Is It" on 11 July, with the latter becoming Tyla's third top ten song in her native South Africa, and fifth number one on the UK Afrobeats Singles Chart.
+The third single, "Dynamite" featuring Nigerian singer Wizkid, was released on 24 July, and reached number 13 in Nigeria, while becoming the record's second number one on the UK Afrobeats Singles Chart.

 WWP earned generally positive reviews, with critics praising Tyla's vocal performance and the EP's production.
-Commercially, the EP reached number 11 on the Billboard World Albums chart, which measures the most popular world music albums globally.
+Commercially, the EP reached number 11 on the US Billboard World Albums chart.
 To promote the release, Tyla held exclusive listening events in London and Berlin and launched the We Wanna Party Tour, which began on 11 November 2025 in Tokyo.

 Background and release

-In 2024, Tyla released her self-titled debut studio album.
-The album is primarily a blend of pop and amapiano, with elements of R&B and Afrobeats, exploring themes of empowerment and relationships.
+In 2024, Tyla released her self-titled debut studio album, primarily a blend of pop and amapiano, with elements of R&B and Afrobeats, which explores themes of empowerment and relationships.
 The album received widespread critical acclaim, with reviewers praising her versatility in blending multiple genres.
 The album propelled Tyla to mainstream fame and earned multiple certifications across various territories.
-(Note: Adapted from Tyla discography.)

 Preceded by singles, "Bliss" and "Is It", Tyla took to social media to announce the mixtape with a pre-save link in July 2025.
-At an exclusive fan listening event in Berlin that same month, Tyla unveiled two new songs intended for the project titled "Dynamite" and "Chanel", the latter of which was released as a stand-alone single on 24 October 2025.
+Tyla hosted an exclusive fan listening event in Berlin.
+That same month, she unveiled two new songs intended for the project titled "Dynamite" and "Chanel", the latter of which was released as a stand-alone single on 24 October 2025.

 On 25 July, Tyla released the WWP EP, initially intended as the first part of an upcoming mixtape titled We Wanna Party.
 According to the description of WWP on Apple Music, the EP is a teaser of the full-length LP record.
-During an interview with Variety in August 2025, Tyla described the project as "a bridge to the album", and stated that "[she] wanted to have music out there that felt like who [she is] right now", commenting that the tracks are "summer-banger worthy" and that she needed to "let those ideas out before the album came".
+During an interview with Variety in August 2025, Tyla described the project as "a bridge to the album" and stated that "[she] wanted to have music out there that felt like who [she is] right now", commenting that the tracks are "summer-banger worthy" and that she needed to "let those ideas out before the album came".